 South Africa has so many beautiful adventures to offer locals and foreigners alike that it’s hard to pinpoint just one experience.
-If you are after a safari adventure and the chance to see the Big Five then we have you covered.
+If you are after a safari adventure and the chance to see the Big 5 Cape Town then we have you covered.

 With this useful guide, you can explore and experience our rugged wilderness and get a chance to view some of the most beautiful animals around.
 If you aren’t sure what the Big Five consists of then here is a refresher:

 - The Rhino

 The game reserves listed below are all in the Western Cape province, a malaria-free zone in South Africa.

 Where to see the Big 5 in Cape Town